Santa Margarita Elementary School LATO

 This trail meanders through oak woodlands and grasslands of the Santa Margarita Ranch.
 Oaks growing here include Coast Live Oak, Valley Oak and Blue Oak.

-SMES Gateway to Nature
+Gateway to Nature

-The SMES Gateway to Nature, located along the H St. entrance to Santa Margarita School, is a learning landscape featuring a monarch butterfly and other native pollinators habitat with educational signage.
+The Gateway to Nature, located along the H St. entrance to Santa Margarita School, is a learning landscape featuring a monarch butterfly and other native pollinators habitat with educational signage.

 Marguerite’s Native Oak Community Landscape